You will need a computer with internet access to study for this qualification.

 This accessible and rewarding course explores the literature, language, art and archaeology of the ancient Greek and Roman worlds.
 The topics that you will cover include the Homeric epics, Athenian tragedy and its reception in the modern world, Roman poetry and politics, and the archaeology of Pompeii and Roman Britain.
 You will also study classical Latin.

 This module provides a broad introduction to the vibrant and growing field of children's literature studies.
+It focuses on constructions of childhood in children's literature and will require you to employ close reading skills, literary analysis and critical engagement in relation to its texts and assignments.
 You will study children's literature in English, ranging from its beginnings in eighteenth-century chapbooks and fairy tales, through seminal nineteenth-century novels, to contemporary examples of fiction illustrating current trends.
 The module also includes the study of picture books old and new, stage performance and film, young adult fiction, storytelling and poetry.
 You will learn about the distinctiveness and purposes of children's literature, its prestigious and popular modes and its different representations of children's worlds.